 What we don’t: Limited organization and sizing options.

-The fourth and final Osprey design to make our list this season is the Renn, which is their entry-level offering.
+The fourth and final Osprey design to make our list is the Renn, which is their entry-level offering.
 Aside from price, the Renn’s most standout features are its durable construction (the body is mostly 600D polyester) and impressive carrying comfort.
 In fact, our tester came away impressed by the pack’s support despite exceeding its 40-pound limit on a four-day trek in Canada’s rugged and remote Tombstone mountains.
 The Renn also features an adjustable torso length, meaning it can be easily shared or passed down between users, and checks in at a reasonable 3 pounds 9.6 ounces.
 Finally, all the expected bells and whistles are present, including hipbelt pockets, a ventilated backpanel, side dump pockets, and a dedicated sleeping bag compartment.

 Read more: Osprey Renn 65 review